 Look for these patterns relative to your baseline:

-• A small drop in HRV is normal as you recover from training, alternating between physical stress and recovery.
+- A small drop in HRV is normal as you recover from training, alternating between physical stress and recovery.

-• A large drop in HRV is an early warning sign that you may be overworking your system.
+- A large drop in HRV is an early warning sign that you may be overworking your system.
 A hard training session, especially on top of accumulated fatigue, will lower your HRV.

-• A consistently low HRV, outside of your normal range, is a sign that you’re not allocating enough time to recovery.
+- A consistently low HRV, outside of your normal range, is a sign that you’re not allocating enough time to recovery.

-Member Tip: We asked Oura members for their top ways to increase HRV.
-The most popular answers included breathwork, meditation, consistent exercise, and spending time outdoors in the sun.
+Member Tip: When we asked Oura members to share the top ways they have improved their HRV, the most popular answers included breathwork, meditation, consistent exercise, and spending time outdoors in the sun. |

-RELATED: How to Increase HRV
+RELATED: How to Improve HRV

 How to Incorporate HRV Into Your Athletic Training